 As long as we see a bunch of success messages in the resulting script, then if you check the working directory now, you should see that in the root of the directory, we have the Win32App Wrapper and a new “Intune” subfolder.

 The “Intune” subfolder should contain all the collateral you need to proceed with mass deployment.
-In here we should find the correctly resized and image files.
-A newly created .ps1 file which we reference in our Intune installation command, and the necessary .intunewin file, which is effectively a zip file containing the images, and the .ps1 file.
+In here we should find the correctly resized image files, with the supplied description appended.
+A newly created .ps1 file which we reference in our Intune installation command, a detection script, a detection file and the necessary .intunewin file, which is effectively a zip file containing the images, and the other files.

 So all we need to do from here is log into Intune, and create a Win32 Application for deployment.
 What and how this is, is covered here — Publish and Deploy a Win32 Application to Microsoft Intune – James Vincent